Solving 2-MAXSAT in Polynomial Time: a Proof of $\textit{P}$ = $\textit{NP}$: 2-MAXSAT Problem

 In this way, the above $D$ can be rewritten as a new formula in $\textit{DNF}$ as follows:

 Doing this enables us to represent each $D_i$ as a variable sequence, but with all the negative literals being removed.
-It is because if the variable in a negative literal is set to $\textit{true}$, the corresponding conjunction must be $\textit{false}$.
-See Table~\ref{table1} for illustration.
+It is because if the variable in a negative literal is set to $\textit{true}$, the corresponding conjunction $D_i$ must be $\textit{false}$, and our goal is to establish a graph in which each node represents a variable and each ($\textit{root-to-leaf}$) path $p$ corresponds to a truth assignment satisfying $D_i$ (by which any variable on $p$ is set $\textit{true}$ while all those varibles not on $p$ are set $\textit{false}$).
+Obviousely, in such a graph, any variable appearing in a negative literal should not be involved since any path through such a variable corresponds to a truth assignment not satisfying $D_i$.
+In this way, we transform the problem to a more manageable graph searching problem.